Mediahuis Ireland: Mediahuis ownership (September 2019 – present)

 In October 2019, it was reported that INM were closing their CityWest print plant.

 In November 2019, it was announced that Mediahuis plans to transfer €60m to Belgian parent from INM.

 In July 2020, it was reported that INM had acquired motor data company Cartell.ie.

 In July 2020, it was announced that Independent News & Media had reached an agreement to sell their 50% stake in Independent Star to Reach plc.
 The agreement was subject to competition authority approval and was cleared by CCPC, the Irish competition authority and the Minister for Communications on 20 November 2020.
 The deal became effective in December 2020.

 In March 2023, a redundancy programme was announced.

-In April 2023, Mediahuis CEO said that daily newspapers would disappear inside the next decade.
+In April 2023, Mediahuis CEO said that daily newspapers would disappear within the next decade.